GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 Promises can and should be used in many circumstances.
 However, there are times (for example, event listeners) when a promise won't work and a callback is more appropriate.
-Methods that support promises also support callbacks for backwards compatibility reasons.
+Methods that support promises also support callbacks to provide backwards compatibility.

 ## Can I use promises?